 The restoration volunteer program focuses on providing groups of all kinds the opportunity to contribute to the health and vitality of our parks, natural areas and cemeteries.
 Primarily involving a short-term commitment of one day, restoration volunteers experience an engaging, hands-on learning opportunity with immediate, tangible results.
-Volunteer project at Newell Creek canyon have primarily focused on clean up events and planting native trees and shrubs.
+Volunteer projects at Maple Lane have primarily focused on clean up events and planting native trees and shrubs.